 Professionally, Carolyn is a Fellow of Chartered Accountants Australia and New Zealand.
 She is also a Fellow of CPA Australia.

-Carolyn is Chair of the New Zealand Accounting Standards Board (NZASB) and on the Practitioner Advisory Group of the IFR4NPO project (International Financial Reporting for Non Profit Organisations).
+Carolyn is Chair of the New Zealand Accounting Standards Board (NZASB), a member of the Australian Accounting Standards Board (AASB) and the Practitioner Advisory Group of the IFR4NPO project (International Financial Reporting for Non Profit Organisations).

 She has undertaken a number of commissioned research projects, and published work in relevant international journals such as: Accounting, Auditing and Accountability Journal, Accounting History, Financial Accountability and Management, Accounting & Finance, Journal of Accounting and Public Policy, Public Management Review and Public Money and Management.
 Her paper ‘Accounting History and Religion: a review of studies and a research agenda’ (Accounting History, 20(4) pp 430-463) won the 2015 Robert W. Gibson Manuscript Award.
-Her teaching areas include risk management and research methods.
+Her teaching areas include accounting information systems, financial reporting research methods.

 Carolyn is Joint Editor of Accounting History and Associate Editor of British Accounting Review and Meditari Accountancy Research.
 She is also on the editorial board of Accounting, Auditing and Accountability Journal.